numaproj/numaflow/docs/operations/authn/local-users.md

 ---

 ## Disabling Users

-Users can be disabled by updating the `numaflow-server-local-user-config` ConfigMap:
+Users can be disabled by updating the `numaflow-server-local-user-config` ConfigMap, including the system generated `admin` user:

 ### Example

 ```shell
 apiVersion: v1
 kind: ConfigMap